 If animals are in your plans, I encourage you to keep their living spaces clean, separate them from your garden so they don’t destroy it, and whenever possible feed them your excess plant residue as soon as the crop is harvested.

 Chicken tractors (Google it), can be used for both chickens and rabbits, but must have a wire floor on them if you raise rabbits, because they will dig their way out quickly.
+Also, unless you have very strong wire on ALL sides the raccoons or foxes may feast on your defenseless vegetarian hens or rabbits.
 If used efficiently chicken tractors can help you keep your yard clean and organized.
 Each time the tractor is moved remember to till the chicken or rabbit droppings (both of which are excellent fertilizers), etc. into the soil for natural composting without making a mess.
 And the same goes for all other animal manure.
 Get it into the soil and let it compost naturally, rather than having it smell bad and attract pests.

 For those who have more space – and are willing to accept the responsibility for at least twice daily care (milking, feeding, etc.) – larger animals may also be an option.